sourcecred/docs/docs/intro/our-calls.md

 Why: Keeps teams effective, aligned, and communicating.
 Helps grow a sense of connection and shared goals within the branch.
 Gives contributors a chance to receive help, propose new ideas, and communicate changes.

-Where: Discord Main voice channel
+Where: Discord Main voice channel.

 When: At a regular day/time of the team's choosing.
+Find them on the [SourceCred Calendar](https://sourcecred.io/calendar).

 # Work Sessions